 In Living with Vaginismus: Dealing with the World’s Most Painful Pleasure, Victoria Johnston provides a comprehensive overview of this pelvic pain condition.
 She opens up about her own personal experience to raise awareness about an issue that most people either don’t know about and/or aren’t comfortable talking about.

 Vaginismus involves the involuntary contraction of pelvic muscles (the pubococcygeus or PC muscles).
 This makes it difficult or even impossible to penetrate the vagina with even small objects like a tampon.
-The condition specifically involves the muscle contractions, and doesn’t encompass other sexual difficulties like low desire or inability to orgasm.
-The book quotes a physiotherapist who describes vaginismus as panic attacks of the vagina, and Victoria describes sex as feeling “like you are being ripped apart”.
+The condition specifically relates to those muscle contractions, and it doesn’t encompass other sexual difficulties like low desire or inability to orgasm.
+The book quotes a physiotherapist who describes vaginismus as panic attacks of the vagina, and Victoria describes sex as feeling “like you are being ripped apart.”

 Unfortunately, even many medical practitioners have a poor understanding of vaginismus.
 The book includes multiple stories of negative experiences with health care providers.
 The causes of vaginismus can be complex and multifactorial, and the book describes various physical and psychological factors that have been identified.
 The book also includes stories about the often devastating effects the disorder can have, including strain on relationships and problems with mental health.